thomabir/NICEfpga/software/README.md

 screen /dev/ttyUSB1 115200
 ```

 where `/dev/ttyUSB1` is the UART device, and `115200` is the baud rate.
 Sometimes, I have to switch the USB port to which the UART is connected to get this to work.
+If you get `screen is terminating`, try  the command with `sudo`.

 ## Acknowledgements